What's next for your business

 Finally, consider outsourcing some of your tasks instead of managing an extensive line of salaried employees.
 Review your business for tasks that could be outsourced to third parties to save you from the burden of salaries and other benefits that are common for salaried employees every month.
 You will also save on the cost of office space and other related expenses.

-Traditional servers and hard drives require space, routine maintenance, and consume much power.
+Traditional servers and hard drives require space, routine maintenance, and consume a lot of power.
 Reduce your IT and energy costs by switching to the cloud instead.
-In addition to the cloud, there is a world of disruptive technology at your fingertips that can help streamline processes, save time and increase your output at a lesser cost than traditional methods.
+In addition to the cloud, there is a world of disruptive technology at your fingertips that can help streamline processes, save time and increase your output at a lower cost than traditional methods.

-Managing and reducing your business overheads may seem a daunting task but small changes and savings here and there can add up over the short to medium term.
-It does not need to be a drastic re-budgeting or downsizing exercise but gaining an understanding of your current financial position and where incremental changes can be made can put your business on a stronger footing in these challenging times and make a huge difference.
+Managing and reducing your business overheads may seem like a daunting task, but small changes and savings here and there can add up over the short to medium term.
+It does not need to be a drastic re-budgeting or downsizing exercise, but gaining an understanding of your current financial position and where incremental changes can be made can put your business on a stronger footing in these challenging times and make a huge difference.

 Author: Craig Reid